Diman198B/Snake/README.md

 Game rules and controls are located next to the playing field.
 On the opposite side, a counter of mouse eaten is displayed.
 It is reset every time the Snake crashes into the edge of the playing field or into itself.

 ## Troubleshooting:
-The game is designed for large screens (computers and laptops).
-There is no tablet or mobile version.
-The game works perfectly and stably in the latest versions of modern browsers.
-I did not do cross-browser compatibility and adaptive design in the project, because I worked out JavaScript.
-Accordingly, if your game does not display correctly or does not work, then try:
-1. Update your browser version.
-2. Try running the game on a higher resolution screen.
+The game is designed for devices whose screen width starts from 768px.
+For monitors with a screen frequency greater than 60 Hz, set the difficulty of the game that is convenient for you using the slider next to the playing field.

 ## Author:
 Dmitry Barabash

 ## Used technologies:
-HTML, CSS, JavaScript.
+HTML, CSS, JavaScript, Canvas JS, git.